 So here it is, all finished!

-The AC lovers the temperature in the room from 23ºC to 18ºC (73.5ºF to 64.5ºF) in about 10 minutes.
+The AC lowers the temperature in the room from 23ºC to 18ºC (73.5ºF to 64.5ºF) in about 10 minutes.
 It pushes a lot of air through the outside vent, so seems like the exhaust fan is powerful enough to handle the distance.

 June 2018 in Norway was unusually warm, an excellent chance to test the homelab AC setup.
 I measure the indoor temperatures using four DS18B20 probes, connected to a Raspberry Pi running a Python script.
 Home Assistant fetches the outside temperature from a local weather service; yr.no.

 My portable AC plugs into a TP-Link HS110 smart plug, which measures its power consumption.
 All data is fed into Home Assistant, and written back to InfluxDB where Grafana is used to make the pretty graphs.

 The figure below shows four temperature sensors placed around the homelab rack; the red graph shows the outside temperature.
 We can see the indoor temperatures being pretty stable even though the outside temperature varies quite a lot — between almost 30ºC and 10ºC.

 Below is a 24-hour view of the temperatures around the homelab.
 The AC starts when the temperature reaches 23ºC.
 After about five minutes it has dropped 2-3ºC, and the AC turns off its compressor leaving the circulation fan running for another 30 minutes.
 This cycle repeats once the temperature reaches 23ºC again.

 It’s even more visible when looking at a six-hour view; the annotations indicate when the AC turns on and back off.

 Below is a six-hour view of the AC unit power draw.
 The peaks are when the compressor is running; actively cooling.
 The flat period after that is when only the circulation fan is running, mixing the air in the room.
 And the zero value at the end of the cycle is when the unit turns completely off.